- You Are Here

-- The C.R.I.M.E.
-Unit also handles graffiti abatement procedures.
-When graffiti is located or reported, it is photographed and a police report made.
-The owner of the property is determined and a letter sent informing the owner that the graffiti must be removed within 7 days as provided by the Codified Ordinances of the City of Lima.
-The owner may give written permission to have the City of Lima remove the graffiti free of charge for them or, if the owner wishes to do it his or her self, they may do so but must remove the graffiti within 7 days.
-If the graffiti is not removed within 7 days, the city will them remove it and the costs associated with removal are assessed to the owner.
+The Crime Prevention Unit also handles graffiti abatement.
+When graffiti is located or reported, it is photographed, and a police report is made.
+The owner of the property is found, and a letter is sent informing them that the graffiti must be removed within 7 days per the Codified Ordinances of the City of Lima.
+The owner may give written permission to have the City of Lima remove the graffiti free of charge.
+They may also do it themselves, but it must be removed within 7 days.
+If it is not, the city will then remove it and the cost associated with removal will be assessed to the owner.

 The C.R.I.M.E.
 Unit can be contacted for services Monday through Friday at (419) 812-0063.